 The probate process can be costly and time-consuming.
 It isn’t something anyone wants to deal with, however, most people will have to deal with it at one point or another.
 Learn more about what to expect during the probate process in our latest post!

 If you are forced to deal with the probate process, you might find yourself spending money and getting more involved with everything than you planned.
 While you might expect to receive money, the opposite can, in fact, be true.
 In some cases, the probate process can be expensive and time-consuming.
-In our latest post, we will discuss 4 costs to expect during the probate process in Southern California so that you will be able to best prepare yourself!
+In our latest post, we will discuss 4 costs to expect during the probate process in Greater Los Angeles so that you will be able to best prepare yourself!

 When someone passes away, the executor of their estate will need to find and pay all of the deceased’s outstanding debts.
 In most states, the executor of the estate is required to publish a notice of death in the local newspaper, alerting any creditors not known to the courts or to the executor.
 These creditors will have a limited amount of time to file a claim against the estate for amounts they are owed.
 It is only after all debts have been paid that the executor of the estate is free to distribute assets left behind by the departed.